 His presence at the markets acted as a reminder to us of part of the reason why we do what we do.
 Every Sunday we get to see and share in the expressions of joy from our young (and not so young) customers.
 Especially as they very deliberately choose and buy their crystals, and so many of them love their lucky dips.
 Their parents and other adults (you may well be among them) also light up and lighten up in the presence of the crystals and the energy they emit.
 On-line or off, we get to take part in some very positive experiences.

-Unfortunately some parents don’t understand their child’s desire for a crystal and gruffly tell them off for wanting one.
-Often we get to silently cheer as the child is told they can have a lucky dip, which is done as a way to placate them.
+Unfortunately, some parents don’t understand their child’s desire for a crystal and gruffly tell them off for wanting one.
+Often we get to silently cheer as the child is told they can have a lucky dip.
+This is usually done as a way to placate them.
 (We don’t know what they expect to be in a lucky dip other than a crystal, at a crystal stall).

-Getting back in touch with what’s important, is a 3 year old’s lesson.
+Getting back in touch with what’s important, as taught by a 3-year-old.

 What was really pleasing was when he wanted a couple of crystals to take home to share with his friends.

-One of my pleasures from his visit was eating green jelly with its mandatory chocolate frog for desert.
+One of my pleasures from his visit was eating green jelly with its mandatory chocolate frog for dessert.
 Come back soon Quinn, Sue will only make it when children are around.

 © Ron and Sue Windred.